nealight/yasee/readme.md

 Notes
 ---
+7/5/2019 Note:
+Now fullfilling all functionalities specified in the project contract.

 7/1/2019 Note:
 Unittests use an internal UCI Writing Center report file as input.
 The file is not included in this public repo for privacy concerns.